 More Information Available in the HR Library

 Preparing yourself and your supervisors to handle employee discipline is important so everyone has the confidence and the knowledge to remediate and resolve difficult employee issues.

-Additional information in available in the Employee Performance section of the HR Library including the Disciplinary Guidelines Checklist and Employee Discipline.
+Additional information is available in the HR Library (member login required) including the Disciplinary Guidelines Checklist and Employee Discipline.

 Stay up to date with all the latest HR news and trends by joining the HRX mailing list!